 3. The GDebi command can now be used to install the Orchid Core VMS debian package.
-The syntax is sudo gdebi (package-name).deb.
-For example, if the name of the package is ipc-orchid-x86_64_21.6.0-systemd.deb, type the following command: sudo gdebi ipc-or chid-x86_64_21.6.0-systemd.deb.
+The syntax is sudo gdebi (\package-name\).deb.
+For example, if the name of the package is ipc-orchid-x86\64\21.6.0-systemd.deb, type the following command: sudo gdebi ipc-or chid-x86\64\21.6.0-systemd.deb.
 Then press Enter.

 - 4. The system may ask for your Ubuntu user password.
 Type in the password and press Enter. - 5.
 The system will then ask if you want to install the software.
 Enter Y for yes, and press Enter. - 6.
-If this is a software upgrade, you will be given the opportunity to optimize the database.
-Optimization is recommended (since it will improve the overall performance of the system, especially notable in larger systems with video archives greater than 40 TB).
-Be aware, however, that the optimization process may take a while to complete (and Orchid Core VMS will be unavailable during this time). - a.
-To approve the optimization, use the Tab key to highlight Yes, then press Enter.
-The installation should proceed, followed by the optimization.
-(Skip ahead to step 13.)
+If this is a new installation, you will be asked to accept the End User License Agreement.

-7. If this is a new installation, you will be asked to accept the End User License Agreement.
 After reading the agreement, use the Tab key to highlight Ok, then press Enter.

-8. Next, the installer will ask you to confirm that you are the end-user and authorized to accept the License Agreement.
+7. Next, the installer will ask you to confirm that you are the end-user and authorized to accept the License Agreement.
 Use the Tab key to highlight Yes, then press Enter.

-9. Next, the installer will ask you to enter several software settings.
+8. Next, the installer will ask you to enter several software settings.
 First, set the Web Server Port number.
 By default, the web server port is set to port 80 (which is the recommended port for most installations).
 If Orchid Core VMS needs to use a different port, enter a new setting.
 Use the Tab key to highlight Ok, then press Enter.